 About Eliza Knight

 Eliza Knight is an award-winning, USA Today and international bestselling author.
+Eliza is an avid history buff, and true crime obsessed.
 Her love of history began as a young girl when she traipsed the halls of Versailles.
-She is a member of the Historical Novel Society and Novelists, Inc., the creator of the popular historical blog, History Undressed, and a co-host on the History, Books and Wine podcast.
+She is a member of the Historical Novel Society and Novelists, Inc., the creator of the popular historical blog, History Undressed, a co-host on the History, Books and Wine podcast and a co-host for the true crime podcast, Crime Feast.
 Knight lives in Maryland with her husband, three daughters, two dogs and a turtle.

 USA Today bestselling author Eliza Knight brings together a brilliant dual-narrative story about Nancy Mitford—one of 1930s London’s hottest socialites, authors, and a member of the scandalous Mitford Sisters—and a modern American desperate for change, connected through time by a little London bookshop.